Hi Friends! I'm Liz.

 The Ryemarkable Moms Story

-When I had my first son in 2004, I decided to be a stay-at-home mom.
-Over the next few years, we had another son, a daughter, and another son.
+Before I had kids, I was an elementary school teacher, but when I had my first son in 2004, I decided to put my career on hold and become a stay-at-home mom.
+Over the next decade, we had another son, a daughter, and another son.
 These years were filled with sleepless nights, dirty diapers, time at playgrounds, and not much energy by the end of the day to do much else.
-And, looking back at these years, I think I believed that I would never emerge from that stage of life.
+And, looking back, I think I believed that I would never emerge from that stage of life.

 But, in September 2017, my youngest entered kindergarten, and I nervously enrolled in classes at Manhattanville College to get re-certified to teach.
-To get certified, I was required to teach in a classroom, take video of myself teaching, and submit the video to the state for assessment.
+I was required to teach in a classroom, take video of myself teaching, and submit the video to the state for assessment.

 Major fear set in.
 I love to teach kids, but I have a huge fear of public speaking, especially on video--and to be assessed by the state!?
 I didn’t know how to take video, how to look good on camera, or how to upload videos to a computer and send them somewhere!